Leeds Student Radio

-Leeds Student Radio (also known as LSR and formerly as LSRfm.com) is a student radio station broadcasting every day during term time from Leeds University Union at the University of Leeds.
+Leeds Student Radio is a student radio station broadcasting every day during term time from Leeds University Union at the University of Leeds.

 It is also the official student radio station for Leeds Trinity University and Leeds College of Music.
 The station broadcasts online through its website.

-With over 330 members, Leeds Student Radio is one of the largest student radio stations in the country.
 The station is run by an elected committee of student volunteers, and the management of the station is overseen by a full-time station manager employed by Leeds University Union.
 The station also provides live DJs for venues within Leeds University Union and the City of Leeds.

 Formation

-In the 1970s a group of students formed 'Network 4' and broadcast black-and-white programmes on a closed circuit around the university.
-However, when this became too costly and time-consuming to continue, the students decided to broadcast radio instead, and Network 4 became Leeds Student Radio.
+In the 1960s a group of students formed 'Network 4' and broadcast black-and-white programmes on a closed circuit around the university.

+In 1968, Leeds University Union built a radio studio with an adjoining control room on the top floor of the students' union building.

+It was built so that 'Network 4' could produce programmes for BBC Radio Leeds, with student productions including concerts, debates and dramas as well as a weekly 30-minute news programme called 'University City'.

 In the late 1990s, TV presenter Anita Rani worked at the radio station.

 Studios

 The station has a permanent office on the first floor of Leeds University Union which overlooks the main entrance to the Union.
-There are two studios, one that broadcasts live and a production studio.
+There are two studios, one that broadcasts live and a DJ and production studio.